gtorodelvalle/fiware-device-simulator/README.md

 The FIWARE Device Simulator library can be found in the [./lib](./lib) directory.
 It is composed of:

 1. The main [`fiwareDeviceSimulator.js`](./lib/fiwareDeviceSimulator.js) file.
+It exposes the following functions:
-It exposes only 1 function called `start()` which takes a simulation configuration JSON object and returns an instance of `EventEmitter` which informs of the following events to the client:
+    1. `start()`: it takes a simulation configuration JSON object and returns an instance of `EventEmitter` which informs of the following events to the client:
-    * `token-requested`: Whenever a new authorization token is requested.
+        * `token-request`: Whenever a new authorization token is requested.
 No event object is passed as additional information for this event occurrence.
-    * `token-received`: Whenever a new authorization token is received.
+        * `token-response`: Whenever a new authorization token is received.
 The passed event includes the following properties:
             * - `expires_at`: The expiration date
         * `token-request-scheduled`: Whenever a new authorization token request is scheduled.
 The passed event includes the following properties:
             * `scheduled_at`: The scheduled date
         * `update-scheduled`: Whenever a new entity update is scheduled.
 The passed event includes the following properties:
             * `schedule`: The schedule
             * `entity`: Information about the entity to be updated
             * `attributes`: The attributes to be updated
       * `update-request`: Whenever a new entity update is requested.
           * `request`: Details about the update request
       * `update-response`: Whenever a new entity update response is received.
           * `request`: Details about the update request
           * `response`: The body of the received update response
       * `error`: Whenever an error happens
           * `error`: The error
           * `request`: The optional associated request (optional)
+      * `stop`: Whenever the simulation is stopped.
+No event object is passed as additional information for this event occurrence.
       * `end`: Whenever the simulation ends.
 No event object is passed as additional information for this event occurrence.
+    2. `stop()`: it stops the currently running simulation, if any, and emits the `stop` event
 2. The [`./lib/errors`](./lib/errors) directory including:
     1. The [`fdsErrors.js`](./lib/errors/fdsErrors.js) file.
 It includes the errors which may be sent when running a device simulation.
 3. The [`./lib/interpolators`](./lib/interpolators) directory including: